baturorkun/expenditure-trello/README.md

 ###Expenditure Form With Trello Integration

-This application gives you a chance that storing expenditure form to Trello as a card.
+This application being developed in GoLang and gives you a chance that storing expenditure form to Trello as a card.
 Users don't need Trello account and don't know using Trello.
 The system provides a fancy HTML form to save cards to Trello.

 All you have to set your trello api key and token in app.ini file.
 This config file is in the conf directory.
 At first, rename the file to app.ini.